 What is PRF growth factor?

 Platelet-rich fibrin (PRF) also called as Choukroun’s platelet-rich fibrin, a growth factor named after its inventor.
 Whenever there a loss of support around the affected teeth, the periodontal ligament fibres and the bone around it also affected.
 Regenerative procedures need carried out in this region.
-Regeneration of tissues and fibre expedites the healing outcome following periodontal therapy.
+Regeneration of tissues and fibre expedites the healing outcome after dentistry procedure following periodontal therapy.

-This depends on two crucial events: availability of cell types needed and presence or absence of signals necessary to recruit and stimulate the cells.
+However, this depends on two crucial events: availability of cell types needed and presence or absence of signals necessary to recruit and stimulate the cells.
 The cascade of healing of any wound initiated by clot formation, followed by proliferative and maturative stage.
 Growth factors favor wound healing by promoting proliferation of cells (mitogenesis), migration of cells (chemotaxis), and stimulation of new blood vessel formation (angiogenesis).